arabold/serverless-export-env/README.md

 ## Releases

+### 2.2.0

+- Fixed error with latest `cfn-resolver-lib`.
+Thanks to [estahn](https://github.com/estahn) for the fix.
+- Updated dependencies to latest versions.

 ### 2.1.0

 - Compatibility with Serverless v3.x
-- Updated dependencies minor versions
+- Updated dependencies' minor versions

 ### 2.0.0